To the Asian Grocery Store!

 The term Asian Art’s meaning and authority were gradually established with a wave of research to help American audiences cultivate an appreciation for Asian Art.
 For instance, Charles Freer (prominent Asian art collector) and Ernest Fenollosa (headed Asian objects curator at Boston’s MFA 1890-1895) “helped develop an apparatus of scholarship for Asian objects, frameworks like stylistic schools, and chronological progression”, creating a digestible canon of art history.
 Their priorities were understanding prints and paintings, which made porcelain and other crafts secondary despite their vast quantity in museums.

-As a result of these aisles, the same porcelain vase could be positioned to evoke two differing reads—either as an object or as an artwork.
+The aisles have existed long before museums, resulting in the language we inherented today.
+The same porcelain vase could be positioned to evoke two differing reads by the Decorative Arts and Asian Art aisles—either as an object or as an artwork.
 The Decorative Arts aisle is better suited to describing and conserving its material, while the Asian Art aisle is more relevant to its cultural context.
 In other words, should noodles be with other carbs like pasta or should they be in the Asian food aisle?
 You could say that the works should be placed together with their culture of origin, where it’s understood with other objects it’s related to.
 Or, that the objects were commissioned and never intended to be used in Asia, so they’re displayed as they were historically in European homes.

 The need for museum objects to be either/or is produced by language surrounding the object; porcelain happens to be one such object/artwork hanging in-between.
 Language prescribes understanding, defines the aisles, and provides the recipe for seeing.
 In many ways, language supersedes sight and predetermines what we see.